mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

 ## Cloudfront signed cookies

 * signed URLs or cookies are like building a wall on your application.
-Provide access to your users only if certain conditions are met.
-For example pay a subcription.
+* Provide access to your users only if certain conditions are met, for example pay a subcription.
+* consists of sharing a public/private key.
+  * Private key is kept by the application
+  * Public key by Cloudfront
+* Application must defined a policy and encrypt it with the key to generate a signature
+* Application sends
+  * policy in base64
+  * signature
+  * key pair id that was used to encrypt
+* cloudfront checks the policy that was sent matches with the signature by decrypting it with the correct public key

 ### Canned policy vs Custom policy